Adenocarcinoma of the Lung

 Nationally Recognized Lung Cancer Care

 The multidisciplinary team of pulmonary and lung cancer experts at Tampa General Hospital specializes in the treatment of pulmonary and lung conditions, including adenocarcinoma.
 Our surgeons perform the most complex thoracic procedures in the state of Florida, helping to ensure the best possible outcome for each patient.
-Additionally, U.S. News & World Report 2022-23 as recognized us as One of the Nation's Best for Lung Cancer Surgery.
+Additionally, U.S. News & World Report 2023-24 recognized us as One of the Nation's Best for Pulmonology & Lung Surgery and a High Performing Hospital for Lung Cancer Surgery.